bortiznine/Social-Media-Project-API/src/main/java/ReadUs.md

 4/12/21:
 To ensure that a proper social media database can protect other peoples info and posts/comments. thus allowing users to not worry of breach of security.

+4/13/21:
+If a user wanted to change a password they can now do so.
+Made sure to allow users the freedom to react to others posts.
+Having a test frontend prototype can make viewing more accessible to users.
 </p>
 <br>
 <h2 span style=color:red>What Went Wrong</h2>